GajulaPavan/MakerSharksAssignement/README.md

 To connect your project to the MySQL database:

  1. Create a MySQL Database:

-  o	Open MySQL Workbench or another MySQL client. o	Execute the following command to create a new database:
+  	  Open MySQL Workbench or another MySQL client.

+  	  Execute the following command to create a new database:
      CREATE DATABASE your_database_name;

  2. Update MySQL Credentials:

-  o	In the project, locate the src/main/resources/application.properties or application.yml file. o	Replace the default values with your MySQL credentials: spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name spring.datasource.username=your_username spring.datasource.password=your_password
+  	 In the project, locate the src/main/resources/application.properties or application.yml file.

+  	 Replace the default values with your MySQL credentials:

+    spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name
+    spring.datasource.username=your_username
+    spring.datasource.password=your_password

 4. Build and Run the Application
    Using Maven: